 In contrast, some families choose not to use training pants, either because they don’t want to or because they feel training pants are unnecessary.
 Families who are careful about their environmental footprint, for example, may choose not to use training pants because they’re disposable and create more waste (although there are also reusable training pants that have the same benefits).

 Other families have strategic reasons for not using training pants.
 For example, one school of thought says that it’s more uncomfortable for toddlers to have accidents in underwear, so switching to underwear right away encourages faster potty training.
 Still others feel training pants are an unnecessary step, and that “ripping off the band-aid” by jumping right into using underwear keeps the learning process from getting dragged out for too long.

-Each family is different and there are many avenues to take on the way to potty training, all of which lead to a child who can eventually use the bathroom on her own!
-Training pants or a more abrupt change from diapers to underwear both have benefits and contrasting negative aspects and the right decision for any one particular toddler is best left up to the people who know her best!
+Each family is different and there are many avenues to take on the way to potty training, all of which lead to a child who can eventually use the bathroom on their own!
+Training pants or a more abrupt change from diapers to underwear both have benefits and contrasting negative aspects and the right decision for any one particular toddler is best left up to the people who know them best!

 - Mayo Clinic Staff.
 “Potty training: How to get the job done.”
 Mayo Clinic.
 Mayo Clinic, 15 November 2015. http://www.mayoclinic.org/healthy-lifestyle/infant-and-toddler-health/in-depth/potty-training/art-20045230.
 Retrieved 8 May 2017.